Sound Learning Centre Logo

 Dyslexia

-Dyslexia can include sequencing problems, problems with organisation and managing time, difficulties in following verbal instructions and spelling problems.
+Dyslexia difficulties can include sequencing problems, problems with organisation and managing time, difficulties in following verbal instructions and spelling problems.
 Many parents will see their child falling behind in reading, writing, spelling and in some cases, in maths.
-Many times, the child’s performance at school will not match their intellectual capacity.
-In the adult population a large number of people suffer from dyslexia to some degree or another.
+In the adult population a large number of people also suffer from dyslexia to some degree or another.
+Often an individual’s performance at school, university or work will not match their intellectual capacity.

 Some early signs of dyslexia may include lack of crawling, delayed speech and difficulty learning rhymes.